Wiznet/WizFi360_arduino_library/README.md

 <a name="hardware_requirements"></a>
 ## Hardware requirements

-WizFi360 Arduino Library & Examples supports two directions.
+WizFi360 Arduino Library & Examples supports two boards: **WizFi360-EVB-Shield**/**Arduino Mega 2560** and **WizFi360-EVB-Pico**.

-The first is to use **WizFi360-EVB-Shield** & **Arduino Mega 2560**, and the second is to use **WizFi360-EVB-Pico**.

 With the WizFi360-EVB-Shield & Arduino Mega 2560, WizFi360-EVB-Shield is a development board for experiment, test and verification of WizFi360.
 WizFi360-EVB-Shield can also be used as an Arduino shield.

-The other direction, WizFi360-EVB-Pico, is based on Raspberry Pi RP2040 and adds Wi-Fi connectivity using WizFi360.
+The other board, WizFi360-EVB-Pico, is based on Raspberry Pi RP2040 and adds Wi-Fi connectivity using WizFi360.
 It is pin compatible with Raspberry Pi Pico board and can be used for IoT Solution development.

-For detailed information about each board, refer to the link below.
+For detailed information about each board, refer to the links below.

 - [**WizFi360-EVB-Shield**][link-wizfi360-evb-shield] & [**Arduino Mega 2560**][link-arduino_mega_2560]